How to Use LinkedIn to Find a Job in 2022 | Your Ultimate LinkedIn Guide

 Share your reasons for doing what you do!
 Create a connection with your reader on a personal level.

-For our client, John’s profile, We mentioned his childhood passion for technology, and how that’s shaped his career decisions.
+For our client, John’s profile, We mentioned his childhood passion for coupons, and how that’s shaped his career decisions.

 If you’re unsure about your own, think about these questions: